Skip to content

 Daily Budget Weighting Math (Advanced)

-This document explains the exact math behind:
+This advanced reference explains the exact math behind:

-• Managed device flexibility (Advanced tab)
+• Managed device flexibility in the same Budget shaping section

 • Observed hourly peak caps (split-budget safety)